Hint1k/myapp2/README.md

 - Password: 123 <br>

 **New user registration process:** <br>
-- Log in as admin <br>
+- (Optional step) Log in as an admin and create a new customer to generate a unique customer number <br>
+- On the login page, select the option to register a new user <br>
+- Complete the registration and link the account to an existing customer using a valid customer number <br>
-- Create a new customer or use one of the default customers (customer numbers: 1, 2, or 3) <br>
+  - You can use one of the default customer numbers: 1, 2 or 3 <br>
+  - Alternatively, use the customer number you created as an admin <br>
-- Register a new user and link them to the customer using the customer number <br>
+- Use a default customer numbers - 1,2, 3 or customer number registered by you as admin <br>
-- Log in with the new username and password <br>
+- After completing the registration process, log in with your newly created username and password <br>

 **Installation info:** <br>
 - Download and unzip the application <br>